-In John 1-12, we see Jesus’ ministry to His one nation, the nation rejected Him, John 1:11, He withdraws from public ministry and in John 13-17 we have teaching given to the apostles.
+In John 1-12, we see Jesus’ ministry to His one nation, the nation rejected Him, John 1:11, He withdraws from public ministry, and in John 13-17, we have teaching given to the apostles.
+There is a difference in emphasis.
+In John 1-12, the dominant words are ‘life’ and ‘light’, introduced in John 1:4.
+The theme of ‘life’ occurs fifty times, and the theme of ‘light’ occurs thirty-two times.

-But in John 13-17, the ‘life’ theme occurs only 6 times and the ‘light’ theme not at all.
-By contrast ‘love’ is mentioned 6 times in John 1-12, but 31 times in John 13-17.
+But in John 13-17, the ‘life’ theme occurs only six times and the ‘light’ theme not at all.
+By contrast, ‘love’ is mentioned six times in John 1-12, but thirty-one times in John 13-17.
+In the farewell narrative, John is showing us love in action, John 13-19, dealing with the final week in the earthly life of Jesus, and we see two significant actions in John 13:1-30.

-Before beginning His systematic instruction of the apostles, Jesus does two significant things, He washes His disciples’ feet as an object lesson in love and humility and also, He gives a piece of bread and instruction to Judas, setting in motion the chain of events that led to His death.
+Before beginning His systematic instruction of the apostles, Jesus does two significant things: He washes His disciples’ feet as an object lesson in love and humility, and He also gives a piece of bread and instruction to Judas, setting in motion the chain of events that led to His death.

 Up to this point, Jesus’s hour had not yet come, John 2:4 / John 7:30 / John 8:20 / John 12:23-27, but now He knows His hour has come to go to the cross and return to the Father, John 13:1.
+John 13:1 is used as a way of introducing the event now to occur.

-John 13:1 is used as a way of introduction of the event now to occur.
 The reason why Jesus did this is given as ‘He now showed them the full extent of His love’.
 He loved the men He had spent the last three years training, now He used this opportunity to show them the full extent of His love and His humility.

 Now he had the opportunity to earn money by selling Jesus to the Sanhedrin, John 13:2.
-He decides that the time is right, perhaps if he lingers longer someone else will earn the thirty pieces of silver.
+He decides that the time is right, perhaps if he lingers longer, someone else will earn the thirty pieces of silver.
 The decision was already made.

 At this moment in time, it was important for Jesus to know the Father had given all things into His hands, John 13:3.
 Knowing His past with God the Father, and His future with God the Father, Jesus was determined to glorify Him in the present, John 13:3.